damidhagor/DiscogsApiClient/README.md

 - ### 2.0.0
     - Refactored the library for Dependency Injection support:
         - Added IServiceCollection extension methods to support easy dependency injection.
-        - Added IDiscogsApiClient interface for mocking or Dependency Injection.
+        - Added IDiscogsApiClient interface for mocking and Dependency Injection.
         - The DiscogsApiClient's HttpClient is now injectable via the constructor.
         - If configured via the IServiceCollection the HttpClient will be injected via the IHttpClientFactory.
         - Needed parameters for the IAuthenticationProviders are moved from their constructors into their IAuthenticationRequest implementations.